Nursing Home Abuse Lawyer in Grand Junction

 • Medical neglect, such as failing to administer medications or respond to health issues

 Placing your loved one in a nursing home requires you to give a large amount of trust to the facility and its employees.
+Understaffed facilities and negligent behavior by staff increase the risk of harm to nursing home residents.
 For the nursing home to take advantage of that trust and harm your loved one in any way, either on purpose or as a result of neglect, is deplorable.
+Protecting nursing home residents and every elderly person from harm is essential.
 A nursing home negligence claim or lawsuit can help you stand up for and protect your loved one.

 Signs of Nursing Home Abuse